polychromatic/website/docs/index.md

 ![](/assets/img/docs/home.jpg)

-Some topics are unavailable because they're being written for the upcoming v1.0.0 release.
+### ← To get started, pick a topic on the left.

-**← To get started, pick a topic on the left.**
+New documentation will be on its way after the v1.0.0 release.